ejrejr/Who-Is-Eric/README.md

 Communication With Me and Feedback to Me
 ===
 I love feedback.
 I love information.
-Even if it's bad news.
+Especially it's bad news.
 That's just a challenge to handle.
 And as I'll often repeat (sorry): bad news doesn't get better with age.

 We have a shared one-on-one document for you to add any status you like, including information to talk about during our one-on-one.
 You can also Slack me anything or email me interesting progress or things you're working on.
 I'll assume that you're informing me and not needing action from me unless you specifically need my voice to be part of the conversation.
 I'll do my best to always acknowledge anything you send my way so that you know I got it and read it.